Trion gas on the surface of a failed excitonic insulator: Supplementary materials

 To obtain the exciton binding energy we calculate the energy spectrum of the system with a single hole in the valence band and a single electron in the conduction band.
 A bound state separated from the particle-hole continuum can be clearly observed in the spectrum.
 Denoting its energy dispersion by $\epsilon_\text{ex}(k)$, the exciton binding energy is given by $E^b_\text{ex}=\epsilon_{\rm ex}(k=0) - \big[ \epsilon_{\rm e}(k=0)+\epsilon_{\rm h}(k=0) \big] $, where $\epsilon_{\rm e(h)}(k)$ is the single particle electron (hole) dispersion in the conduction (valence) band.
 The electron-exciton binding energy is obtained similarly, calculating the spectrum within the two electrons and a single hole subspace, where a clear trion bound state can be observed.
 Denoting its dispersion by $\epsilon_\text{tr}(k)$, we have $E^b_\text{ex-e}= \epsilon_\text{tr}(k=0) - \big[ \epsilon_{\rm e}(k=0)+\epsilon_{\rm ex}(k=0) \big]$.
 The trion binding energy, is given by the sum $E^b_\text{tr} = E^b_\text{ex}+E^b_\text{ex-e}$

-Figure \ref{fig:model}(B) shows exciton and exciton-electron binding energies as function of the screening length $\xi$.
-For $\xi=6 a$ we obtain $E^b_\text{ex}\approx 0.34$eV and $E^b_\text{ex-e}\approx0.12$eV.
+Figure \ref{fig:model}(B) shows exciton and exciton-electron binding energies as function of the screening length $\xi$, calculated for a system of length $N=40$.
 Notably, we find that the exciton-electron binding energy in this system can be significant in comparison to the exciton one.

-We next explicitly calculate the spectral function probed by the photoemission process.
-Focusing on the effect of the presence of trions in the system, and assuming zero temperature, we calculate

-where $|\psi_\text{gs}\rangle$ is the many-body ground state wavefunction, $E_\text{gs}$ is the ground state energy, $|\psi_n\rangle$ is the wavefunction in an excited state, and $E_n$ is the respective energy.
-A summation is carried out over all possible excited states of the system.
-Here, we only consider processes in which a conduction electron is emitted from the system.
-In the absence of larger bound objects such as bi-excitons, photoemission of valence electrons will simply probe the valence band and will not give any novel contributions due to the presence of trions.
-We therefore forego an explicit calculation of this process.

-Assuming the density of trions is low, and to elucidate the analysis, we consider the scenario of a single trion.